 It is actually the most popular Hausa snack.
-I have been enjoying it from my 14th birthday, right before I learned what zo meant in Hausa.
+I have been enjoying it since my 14th birthday, right before I learned what zo meant in the Hausa language.

 Here is what it really looks like.
 I made this some days back in my kitchen.
-As I said, it is really easy; as long as you can find the neccesary ingredients.
+As I said, it is really easy; as long as you can find the necessary ingredients.

 Ingredients For Nigerian Beef Suya